 It was no problem on this route at all – there was plenty of racks for big and small bags available.

-Booking your tickets from London to Brussels is very simple:
+The answer is yes!
+And booking your tickets from London to Brussels with Eurail is very simple:

 - Firstly, go to the Eurail website.
 You can choose what pass you require under the tab “Eurail Passes”.
 Select a global pass which allows you to travel between the UK and mainland Europe.